 - Animal models of tauopathy and ALS: Mechanisms

 - RNA metabolism: RNA binding proteins, proteomics, RNA translation, RNAseq, eCLIP, RNA splicing

 - Human iPSCs/spheroids and brain: biomarkers and therapeutic approaches

 Desired Skills: Any of the skills below would be helpful for this position.

 - Systems Biology

-- Neuronal culture: primary neuron culture and cell lines
+- Neuronal culture: primary neuron culture, iPSCs and cell lines

 About the employer: The laboratory is well funded and positions are available immediately.
 Boston University School of Medicine is located in the heart of one of the world’s most vibrant biotechnology communities.
-There are a wide range of active collaborations and opportunities for interactions with the many other institutions in the Boston area, including other universities, pharmaceutical companies and biotechnology companies.
 The laboratory is a moderate sized lab (~10 people), with 2200 square feet of space, with all necessary resources.